Aelphy/ILA-SCNN/README.md

 ## ILA-SCNN

-This repository contains the source code of our paper: [ILA-SCNN: Inference, Learning and Attention Mechanisms that Exploit and Preserve Sparsity in Convolutional Networks](https://deadlink.link)
+This repository contains the source code of our paper: [Inference, Learning and Attention Mechanisms that Exploit and Preserve Sparsity in Convolutional Networks](https://arxiv.org/abs/1801.10585)
 Our implementation extents tensorflow by providing GPU implementations for layers that are able efficiently process large-scale, sparse data.
 For more details please refer to our paper.

 ## Installation